ku-cosbi/interactome-structural-coverage/README.md

 # Structural Coverage of Human Interactome Manuscript Codes

-The code is not fully reproducible off-site but serves as documentation.
+The codes are not fully reproducible off-site but serves as documentation.